warunkash/Development_FullStackTestVarun/README.md

 Hi Full-stacker!

-Great that you're interested in this exercise!
-Thanks a lot for making it.
 The exercise exists of a few assignments.
 They are related to the SkyGeo way of working.
-Good luck and we are looking forward to hearing from you soon!

-To complete these assignments you need to fork this repo.
-When you're done you can push your changes to your own repo.
+To complete these assignments you need to clone this repo.
+When you're done you can push your changes to your own repo (commit often!).

 ## Assignment 1: Build a REST API with Django

 In this exercise we have an example database structure and the dummy data to fill the database.
-You are free to choose any database you are most comfortable with.
+You are free to choose any database you are most comfortable working with.

-The PHP models and some extra PHP application code are for your reference.
+The PHP models and some extra PHP application code are just for your reference.

 The task is to setup a Django application with:

 * Model objects which represents the data structure in data/database.sql
-* Dump all the data in assignment/data.sql to the database django generates
+* Dump all the data of assignment/data.sql to the database your django generated
 * Authentication
 * A Django REST API so that it can serve assignment 2
 * Django admin site